-Freshwater Pearls come from freshwater mussels.
-Produced in Japan and United States, they are most exclusive to China.
-Chinese freshwater pearls are more affordable, long-lasting pearls that comes in a wider variety of colors than its more widely known cousin: the saltwater pearl.
-They have a very thick - nacre layer, which gives them an unparalleled luster and shine.
+What are Freshwater Pearls?
+Freshwater pearls come from freshwater mussels.
+Produced in Japan and the United States, freshwater pearls are most exclusive to China.
+Chinese freshwater pearls are more affordable, longer-lasting and come in a wider variety of colors than its cousin: the saltwater pearl.
+Freshwater pearls have a very thick nacre layer, which gives them a beautiful luster and shine.

 A saltwater pearl is a pearl produced by a saltwater mollusk in a saline environment.
-The three most common types of saltwater pearls are Akoya pearls, Tahitian pearls, and South Sea pearls.
-The shape of the saltwater pearl is naturally more round than freshwater cultured pearls.
-When purchasing saltwater pearls, you should make sure the nacre is thick enough that it will not peel off.
-Typically the pearls would need to be more than 20 years old or quite expensive to ensure they are of good quality.
+The three most common types of saltwater pearls are Cultured Saltwater Akoya pearls, Tahitian pearls and South Sea pearls.
+The shape of the saltwater pearl is typically more round than freshwater cultured pearls.
+When buying saltwater pearls, make sure the nacre is thick enough that it will not peel off within the next few years.

 Why are the Saltwater pearls more expensive?

-Saltwater pearls are more expensive than freshwater cultured pearls because the saltwater oyster only produces 1 pearl at a time.
-Freshwater mussels are able to produce up to 30 pearls at a time.
-This combined with the higher labor costs in Japan creates a more expensive pearl.
+Cultured Saltwater pearls are more expensive than cultured freshwater pearls because the saltwater oyster only typically only produces one pearl at a time.
+Freshwater mussels can produce up to 30 pearls at a time.
+This -- combined with the higher labor costs in Japan -- creates a more expensive pearl.

-You should place pearls on a white background to compare the luster (shine).
-You should be able to see your reflection in a good pearl.
+First look at the luster of the pearl.
+Put the pearls on a white background to compare the luster (shine).
+You should be able to see your reflection in a fine quality pearl.

 Surface quality: The next important criterion is how blemish-free the pearls are.
-The less imperfections, the more expensive.
+The less imperfections you see, the more expensive the pearl.

-Shape: In general, the rounder the pearl the more expensive it will be.
-Round pearls are worth twice as much as oval shaped or "off round" pearls.
+Shape: In general, the rounder the pearl is, the more expensive it will be.
+Round pearls are generally worth twice as much as oval shaped or "off round" pearls.

 What are the natural colors of pearls?

 The natural colors for freshwater pearls are white, pink and peach.
-Natural colors of saltwater pearls are white, light gray, dark gray, and gold.
+Natural colors of saltwater pearls are white, light gray, dark gray, peacock, eggplant, dark gray, and gold.

-How do the "unnatural colors" get their color?
-The other colors are treated colors.
 Pearls will be treated with organic dyes or laser treated.
-With treated colors you must be careful not to leave them in direct sunlight for a long period of time or they may fade.
+With treated colors, you must be careful not to leave them in direct sunlight for a long period of time or they might fade.

 What are the different pearl shapes?

-The different shapes of pearl available at Bourdage Pearls are:
+The different shapes of pearls available at Bourdage Pearls Jewelry store are:

-How to tell if a pearls is real?
+How can you tell if a pearl is real?

 You can tell pearls are real by rubbing them against one another.
-If there is friction the pearls are real.
-It means there is calcium, a key ingredient in pearls.
-If they just slip off each other, sorry, they are most likely imitation.
+If there is friction, the pearls are real.
+Friction means there is calcium, a key ingredient in pearls.
+If they just slip off each other, they are most likely imitation.

 Another way to test if a pearl is real is by rubbing a pearl against your tooth.
 If there is a gritty feeling, then the pearl is real.
-The grit you feel is, of course, the calcium.
+The grit you feel is the calcium.

 How do I take care of my pearls?

 - To protect the surface of your pearls, put them on after your beauty routine.
-It is important to avoid contact with hairspray and perfume.
+It is important to avoid contact with skincare products, hairspray and perfume.

-- To maintain luster, occasionally wipe with a soft, damp cloth.
+- To keep their luster, occasionally wipe your pearls with a soft, damp cloth.

-- To avoid scratches, store separately in a soft cloth.
+- To avoid scratches, store separately from your other jewelry in a soft cloth pouch.